kojusola/pancakeswap/ReadMe.md

 ##

 updateStakingPool()

-- This internal function adds updates the allocation point of cake token pool
+- This internal function updates the allocation point of cake token pool
   ##
 - it gets the length of the [`PoolInfo Array (poolInfo)`](#APoolInfo) and defines it has `length`
 - defines the variable `points` and initializes it has 0